-Not quite as bustling as some other Moroccan cities, Casablanca still has a lot to offer eager shoppers.
-Those keen on shopping in Casablanca should best brush up on their haggling skills, as spirited negotiation over price is the norm in this white-walled Moroccan city.
+Not quite as bustling as some other Moroccan cities, perhaps because of its size, Casablanca still has a lot to offer eager shoppers.
+Those keen on shopping in Casablanca should brush up on their haggling skills, as spirited negotiation over price is the norm in this white-walled Moroccan city.

 Become our Casablanca Travel Expert

 We are looking for contributors for our Casablanca travel guide.
 If you are a local, a regular traveller to Casablanca or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 iExplore designs made-to-order, privately-guided adventure tours to Morocco and over 200 other world wonders.
 Come Back Different!